timayabi2020/microsoft-graph-docs/api-reference/beta/api/curricula-setup-resources-folder.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use [curricula services](../resources/educationassignment.md) to set up unit resources folder.
+Use [curricula services](../resources/educationassignment.md) to setup unit resources folder.
 Only teachers can perform this operation.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).